Warbo/chriswarbo-net/projects/nixos/bottom_up.md

 ## How do we get an output? ##

-Now we know how outputs are specified, it should be pretty clear how Nix can get them (known as "building", or "realising").
+Now we know how outputs are specified, it should be pretty clear how Nix can get them (I already said, it can run the specified executable!).
+The algorithm Nix follows is sketched below, and is known as "building" or "realising" an output.

 All outputs have a filesystem path, either specified directly (when we're relying on the hash that occurs in the path) or written in a specified `.drv` file.
-The first thing Nix will do is check if that path already exists on the
-filesystem: if it does, no further action is needed and we're finished!
+The first thing Nix will do is check if the specified output's path already exists on the filesystem: if it does, no further action is needed and we're finished!

 If the specified output *doesn't* already exist on our system, Nix can query *other* systems to see if they have it.
 These are called "binary caches" or "remote stores" (depending on how they're set up), and are usually part of our system config (e.g. a default Nix installation will use `cache.nixos.org` as a binary cache).
 If one of these returns a hit for the specified output path, Nix will copy its contents to the local filesystem, and is then finished.
+This lets us decouple *specification* from *implementation*: for example, the Nixpkgs project tends to specify derivations with large dependency graphs, with inputs being as detailed and fine-grained as the particular patches to apply to the source of the GCC compiler that is used to build the shell that is used to run the tests of the library that... and so on!
+However, we don't need to *run* all of those steps, since Nix will just fetch the output we asked for from a cache!

-If there were no hits, and the output is only specified by its hash, then Nix must abort at this point, since there's no way to re-create the desired file/folder given only its hash.
+If there were no cache hits, and the output is only specified by its hash, then Nix must abort at this point, since there's no way to re-create the desired file/folder given only its hash.

 The interesting case happens when outputs of a *derivation* are not found, since